Balarubinan/Django_Login_Template/Readme.md

 1)All the test have been written to the login_template_app/tests.py

-2)from shell run 'python manage.py runserver'
+2)from shell run 'python manage.py test login_template_app'